Mr. Tonegawa: Manga

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced in February 2018.
 Produced by Nippon TV, VAP, Nippon Television Music Corporation and Madhouse, it is directed by Keiichiro Kawaguchi, with Mitsutaka Hirota handling series composition, Haruhito Takada designing the characters and Takahiro Yamada composing the music.
 It ran for 24 episodes on Nippon TV's AnichU programming block from July 4 to December 26, 2018.
 Jay Kabira served as the series' narrator, and each episode includes different voice actresses and actors for the trademark sound effect "Zawa Zawa", among which are: Masako Nozawa, Miyuki Sawashiro, Yū Serizawa, Ari Ozawa, Kana Hanazawa, Tomoyo Kurosawa, Shiori Izawa, Megumi Han, Chō and Chiharu Sawashiro.
 The series also includes segments covering a portion of chapters from 1-nichi Gaishutsuroku Hanchō, a spin-off manga about the foreman Ōtsuki.
 The opening theme is "Sassou to Hashiru Tonegawa-kun" (颯爽と走るトネガワ君) by Gesu no Kiwami Otome, the first ending theme is "Oki Tegami" (隠岐手紙) by Pistol Takehara, and the second ending is "Kyōgenmawashi" (狂言回し) by NoisyCell.
-VAP has published the series on two DVD and Blu-ray box sets between December 12, 2018 and March 27, 2019, with the second set including a drama CD that adapted chapters from Hanchō not shown in the anime.
+VAP has published the series on two DVD and Blu-ray box sets between December 12, 2018, and March 27, 2019, with the second set including a drama CD that adapted chapters from Hanchō not shown in the anime.
 Amazon-exclusive pre-order bonuses included a Teiai blacksuit-themed Rubik's Cube and Match Up card game.
 A 32-track original soundtrack was released on August 22, 2018.

 Sentai Filmworks have licensed the anime and an English dub began streaming on Hidive on August 3, 2018.
 Sentai Filmworks released the series on Blu-ray on October 15, 2019.
 The show is also available for viewing on Crunchyroll.